They're gift-wrapped kitty cats.

-- Although she was born in Ascot, Sarah spent much of her life in Stockport and identifies as a Northerner.
+- Although she was born and had her very early childhood in Ascot, Sarah spent much of her life in Stockport and identifies herself as a Northerner.

 - Opposites Attract: The theme of "Love Is The Key".

 - The Precious, Precious Car: When the girls appeared on an episode of Fifth Gear, Sarah got so enthusiastic at the opportunity to drive a Ferrari around the test track that she didn't see other cars in the parking lot and rammed it into their manager's van.
-Unaired footage showed that after Sarah took the car on a drive anyway and only realized the extent of the damage after she came back.
+Footage from Off The Record showed that after Sarah took the car on a drive anyway and only realized the extent of the damage after she came back.
 Everyone else had been stunned into silence.

 - Punny Name: The salon in the video for "The Show" is called Curls Allowed.